kristianmandrup/authorize-mw/README.md

 `permitFactories` shows how to use `permitFor` to build `Permits` and then how to use them using filters and allows.

 Ability wraps the permit execution for a given user.

-Authorizer is even higher level wrapper... to be used with middleware runner (soon)
+`Authorizer` is an even higher level wrapper to be used with `middleware` runner.

 ## Testing

-Should run mocha on all files in test folder?
+Run `mocha` on all files in test folder

-Use different report type with `-R` or `--reporter` option.
-Can be configured in `mocha.opts`

-This works already!
-3 tests passes :)
+Just run all test like this:

+`$ mocha`

+To execute individual test, sth like this:

 `$ mocha test/authorize-mw/permit_test.js`

-Or just run all test like so!
-(5 passing)

-`$ mocha`